WebOrigami/docs/content/language/yaml.md

 ## YAML includes

-A related use for the `!ori` tag is to break apart YAML files into pieces that can be combined, in much the same way that many programming languages support via `include` statements.
+A related use for the `!ori` tag is to break apart YAML files into pieces that can be combined.
+Programming languages often support such decomposition with `include` statements.

 Suppose a commonly-used block of YAML is defined in its own file: